 When I know I will be out and about and have limited time to grab food, I make sure to have something with chia seeds to help curb my hunger.
-Typically I will scoop some into a mason jar, add ice, water (or juice if you prefer), and fruit, put on the lid and go.
-When you do this, and shake periodically until the chia seeds get gelatinous, they make a lovely and filling drink!
+Typically I will scoop some into a mason jar, add ice, water (or juice if you prefer), and fruit, put on the lid, and go.
+When you do this and shake periodically until the chia seeds get gelatinous, they make a lovely and filling drink!

 Another thing is that they are convenient.
-You don’t need to cook them or even grind them (although some people prefer this – I find it unnecessary) They even make chia seeds in adorable little travel sized containers!
+You don’t need to cook them or even grind them (although some people prefer this – I find it unnecessary) They even make chia in adorable little travel sized containers!
 What a great way to always have a protein source with you.

-Sprinkle on ALL varieties of toast
+- Sprinkle on ALL varieties of toast

-Add on smoothie bowl
+- Add to a smoothie bowl

-Mix in with oatmeal
+- Mix in with oatmeal

-As an egg replacer (called a “chia egg”)
+- As an egg replacer (called a “chia egg”)

 You may be asking yourself if you really need to include these in your diet.
 No, you don’t.
 But if you follow a plant-based vegan diet, they are an easy way to add protein, especially for little ones!

 If you are looking for extra support, recipes, tips, etc, be sure to sign up for my email list.
 You get a free meal planner when you sign up!